 If a product is easily available, many people assume that it is safe and effective – but that’s not always the case.
 Before a prescription drug reaches the market, its manufacturer or distributor is required to conduct research to establish its safety and effectiveness.
 Not so with herbs and dietary supplements, which are regulated more like foods.
 (Some dietary supplements unlawfully contain products not listed on the label.
 For the latest Food and Drug Administration (FDA) warnings on dietary supplements, see Dietary Supplement Alerts and Safety Information.)

 Many people choose herbal supplements over prescription drugs because they are easy to obtain, they don’t cost as much, and they don’t require a visit to a doctor or other healthcare provider – but that doesn’t necessarily mean that they are effective or safe.
+If you do decide to initiate any form of alternative treatment, do your research, make an informed choice, and let your doctor know so you both can watch for any drug interactions or toxicities ~ especially if you're already taking any other medication(s) prescribed by your physician.

 I realize that I may be offering you more information than you may want or need, but I’m doing so for the benefit of others who may read this post, also.